|

 Media (publisher of the ultimate Agnes Moorehead tome I Love

-the Illusion by Charles Tranberg) to produce The Bewitched
+the Illusion by Charles Tranberg) to produce The

-History Book.
-This softcover book is a whopping 732 pages and
+Bewitched History Book.
+This softcover book is

-ties events of the 1960s and 70s to the air dates of all 254 episodes
+a whopping 732 pages and ties events of the 1960s and 70s to the

-of Bewitched.
-The book features colorful reviews of each
+features colorful reviews of each episode, photos, an index, and

-episode, photos, an index, and the in-depth trivia that fans of
+the in-depth trivia that fans of Bewitched crave.

-www.bearmanormedia.com.
-If you are interested in getting
+If you are interested in getting a signed copy,

-a signed copy, you can coordinate that with the author through bewitchedhistorybook@gmail.com.
+you can coordinate that with the author through bewitchedhistorybook@gmail.com.

-UPDATE: Now
+UPDATE: The

 BEWITCHED: